ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-platform.md

 ### Log Analytics

-Table 12 describes the Log Analytics settings that are configured within the Log Analytics Workspace.
+The following table describes the Log Analytics settings that are configured within the Log Analytics Workspace.

 Configuration | Value
 --- | ---